TheRealOrange/icer_compression/README.md

 - Error containment features prevent data loss from affecting the quality of the whole image
 - Ability to set a output size target and stop compression once the quota is reached
 - Able to compress images losslessly (if the output quota permits)

+(again, recommended that you carefully read the NASA document to understand why and how these are significant)